-In summary, our profitability during the first half of 2008 was negatively impacted by the following factors:
+In summary, our profitability during the first quarter of 2008 was negatively impacted by the following factors:

-- Negative pricing trends; - The weakening of the U.S. dollar exchange rate; - The additional impairment loss booked in relation to the deconsolidation of the FMG business; - The higher level of operating expenses; - The impairment loss recorded in relation to our plan to sell our fab in Phoenix; and - The other-than-temporary loss on Auction Rate Securities investments.
+- The additional impairment loss booked in relation with the deconsolidation of the FMG business; - Negative pricing trends; - The weakening of the U.S. dollar exchange rate; - The higher level of operating expenses; and - The other-than-temporary loss on Auction Rate Securities investments.